-- Stake out your dog near a hole he's dug or fill the hole with water.
+- Stake out your dog near a hole they've dug or fill the hole with water.

-If your dog is a dedicated digger, consider setting aside an area of the yard where it's ok for him to dig and make it clear where that digging zone is:
+If your dog is a dedicated digger, set aside an area of the yard where it's OK for them to dig, and teach them where that digging zone is:

 - Cover the digging zone with loose soil or sand.
 Or use a child-size sandbox.

-- Make the digging zone attractive by burying safe items (such as toys) for him to discover.
+- Make the digging zone attractive by burying safe items (such as toys) for them to discover.

-- When he digs in the digging zone, reward him with praise.
+- When they dig in the digging zone, reward them with praise.

 - If you catch your dog digging in an unacceptable area, interrupt the behavior with a loud noise and firmly say, "No dig."
-Then immediately take him to the digging zone.
+Then immediately take them to the digging zone.

-- Make the unacceptable digging spots unattractive (at least temporarily) by placing rocks or chicken wire on them.
+- Make the unacceptable digging spots unattractive (at least temporarily) by placing rocks or chicken wire over them.

-If you've tried all our strategies and you still can't solve your dog's digging problem, keep her indoors with you and supervise her during bathroom breaks in the yard.
+If you've tried all these strategies and still can't solve your dog's digging problem, keep them indoors with you and supervise them during bathroom breaks in the yard.
 You may also want to consult a behavior professional for additional help.